-A Bushfire Risk Assessment Report (79BA) is needed for new homes, granny flats, dual occupancy or alterations and additions to an existing dwelling in bushfire prone areas.
+A Bushfire Risk Assessment Report (s.4.14, formerly 79BA) is needed for new homes, granny flats, dual occupancy or alterations and additions to an existing dwelling in bushfire prone areas.

 Bushfire Risk Consultants provide comprehensive bushfire reports for your Development Application (DA) to Council.
 Having extensive experience, environmental and bushfire qualifications, we work closely with you, to achieve your dream of living amongst the trees.

 Your report will include what you need to do to for your dream development to be realised.
 By engaging Bushfire Risk Consultants in the early planning stages you will achieve greater peace of mind, increased approval success, potentially reducing BAL rating and building costs, planning restrictions and costly delays.

 Bushfire Risk Assessment Reports for Integrated Development (100B)